Article

 4. Be flexible with retirement goals

 Retirement goals evolve through the years.
-You may find you need to tweak things along the way to take account of how things are panning out.
+You may find you need to tweak things along the way to take account of how things are panning out or even make alternative retirement plans.
 Maybe you have more or less disposable income to fund pension contributions than you thought.
 Perhaps your investments are doing better or worse than anticipated.
+Do you need to move into part time work before you retire fully for instance?

 5.Take financial advice when you need to